Qqwy/ruby-prop_check/README.md

 - Shrinking to a minimal counter-example on failure.
 - Hooks to perform extra set-up/cleanup logic before/after every example case.

+It requires _no_ external dependencies, and integrates well with all common test frameworks (see below).

 ## What is PropCheck?

 PropCheck is a Ruby library to create unit tests which are simpler to write and more powerful when run, finding edge-cases in your code you wouldn't have thought to look for.